nicolas-alder/KAFKA-EFDT/README.md

 ### Operations

-The algorithm presented by Manapragada et al. [smth] uses the individual records of the stream data to iteratively create a tree structure of nodes and edges, which finally allows a classification of these data.
+The algorithm presented by Manapragada et al. [1] uses the individual records of the stream data to iteratively create a tree structure of nodes and edges, which finally allows a classification of these data.
 A record consists of a set of attributes, which have different attribute values.
 The following section gives an overview of the four basic components of the algorithm.
 The algorithm can be found in our implementation in TreeworkerProcessor and EFDT_InfoGain.

 ### Initializing

-At the beginning there are again two steps.
+At the beginning there are two steps.
 First, a node is initialized, which simultaneously acts as root of the tree, and the second, a count statistic is created based on the possible attribute-attribute value combinations with 0 as initial value.

 <p align="center">
 <img src="https://github.com/NicolasBenjamin/KAFKA-EFDT/blob/master/readme_images/Initialize.jpg" width="400"/>